 In November 1923, a loaf of bread changed hands for 140 billion Marks in Germany.
 This hyperinflation shook the social order to its core.
 Suddenly, the German people’s savings were worthless.
 In January 2009, a note of 100,000 billion Zimbabwean dollars was issued in Zimbabwe, the counter value of barely 230 euro on the black market.
 Despite being millionaire or billionaire almost.
 In June 2009, for instance, 95 % of the Zimbabweans had no official job.
 Even though almost everyone was a ‘‘millionaire’’ or ‘‘billionaire’’, the whole population faced very high unemployment and huge poverty.
 An even more recent example of hyperinflation is Venezuela, where the economy is largely dependent on oil revenue.
 As oil prices had dropped so sharply at a point, the national currency, the bolivar, had lost a lot of its value over the last few years.
 For instance, in June 2018, a cup of coffee cost one million bolivars, or roughly one-fifth of the minimum monthly wage.
 So, for a cup of coffee, you had to have 10 000 100-bolivar notes, the most widely used banknote, while in 2016, the same cup of coffee only cost 450 bolivars.

 To have a better understanding of this situation, let us take a closer look at the concepts of inflation and especially hyperinflation.
 Inflation refers to the rate at which prices are rising on average in the economy.
 A low inflation rate means that prices increase slowly; high inflation implies that prices are rising rapidly.
 When prices rise more than wages and salaries, the purchasing power of money declines and your money is worth.
 Price rises may result from different factors, such as more expensive raw materials (cost inflation), demand exceeding supply (demand inflation) or an excessively high money supply.
 Price rises are no problem in themselves.
-In the euro area, the target is an annual rise in the harmonised consumer price index of less than but close to 2 %.
+In the euro area, the target is an annual rise in the harmonised consumer price index by 2 %.
 Slight price rises are considered to be favourable for the economy, as consumers are encouraged to buy goods.
 Putting off buying effectively means that consumers will have to pay (a bit) more for the same product later.
 Price rises only become problematic when the rates of increase get too high.
 This is what happens in periods of hyperinflation.
 In such a situation, prices rise from day to day.
 At the height of the German hyperinflation in 1923, prices even rose by the hour.
 Workers were paid twice a day so they could spend their morning salary as quickly as possible on goods which would cost twice as much by the end of the day.
 Austrian author Stefan Zweig summed up this dramatic situation very appropriately: ‘‘I knew days when I paid 50 000 marks for a newspaper in the morning and 100 000 in the evening (….).
 You found 100 000 Mark notes in the gutter: a beggar had thrown them away with contempt; a shoeshine boy cost more than a shoe had cost before’’.

 High inflation, and by extension hyperinflation, are always associated with instability.
 As it is impossible to tell how far prices will rise, companies have the greatest difficulty in making any long-term forecasts and are averse to the idea of making any major investment.
 In such circumstances, any money saved can also lose its value from one day to the next, leading to extreme discontent.
 More often than not, hyperinflation is linked with a run on the bank by savers to withdraw their savings in order to invest them abroad or in real estate.
 The longer inflation persists, the more banknotes are needed to pay for things and the more prices rise.
 Even the smallest purchase requires large sums of money.
 In Zimbabwe, banknotes were no longer kept in wallets, but in rucksacks, and in Weimar Germany they even used wheelbarrows!